ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-30-e24-resistor-pack-ring-binder.md

 The [E24 series](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers) is a logarithmic series of 24 values for each power of 10: 1.0, 1.1, 1.2, 1.3, 1.5, 1.6, 1.8, 2.0, 2.2, 2.4, 2.7, 3.0, 3.3, 3.6, 3.9, 4.3, 4.7, 5.1, 5.6, 6.2, 6.8, 7.5, 8.2, 9.1.

 You can multiply each value in the series by the multiplier (power of 10) to get the 24 resistance values for each order of magnitude.
-For example, these are the first ten resistor values with a red multiplier band (10<sup>2</sup>): 100Ω, 110Ω, 120Ω, 130Ω, 150Ω, 160Ω, 180Ω, 200Ω, 220Ω, 240Ω.
+For example, these are the first ten resistor values with a brown multiplier band (10Ω): 100Ω, 110Ω, 120Ω, 130Ω, 150Ω, 160Ω, 180Ω, 200Ω, 220Ω, 240Ω.

 <br/>

 ## Buying an Unsorted Pack of 1,700 Resistors

 I bought a resistor pack that included 1,700 resistors in the E24 series, in sets of 10 (170 different values.)
-I bought 1/4W carbon film resistors with a 5% tolerance.
+I bought 1/4 W carbon film resistors with a 5% tolerance.

 <img class="lightbox thumb" src="/images/posts/2022/10/e24-resistors-ring-binder/resistor-kit.jpg" alt="Pack of carbon film resistors" />

 It's very useful to have a wide range of resistors for breadboard circuits and prototype PCBs.
 It's not so useful when they're all mixed together in a single bag.
-The resistor sets didn't even have any labels or markings, so I had to read the colored bands or use a multimeter to figure out the resistance.
+The resistors I bought didn't have any labels or markings on the paper strips, so I had to read the colored bands or use a multimeter to find the resistance.

-For my first attempt at organizing them, I sorted them by the multiplier band (0.1 ohms, 1 ohm, 10 ohms, etc.), and put them in labeled drawers:
+For my first attempt at organizing them, I sorted them by the multiplier band (0.1Ω, 1Ω, 10Ω, etc.), and put them in labeled drawers:

 <img class="lightbox thumb" src="/images/posts/2022/10/e24-resistors-ring-binder/original-labeled-drawers.jpg" alt="The original drawers I used to organize the resistors" />